Last updated 9/5/24

 Resources:

-• Mental Health America – This website has a downloadable tool kit on how to embed mental health best practices on school campus.
+- Mental Health America – This website has tips and tools on how to embed mental health best practices on school campus.
 Charts include daily activities, such as diet, exercise, and home health that are helpful to share with parents and the greater school community.

 11. Create a crisis response box